XavierBoubert/redmine-me/README.md

 ## Roadmap

-- Non need for external assets (font awesome & google font)
+- No need for external assets (font awesome & google font)
 - PWA
 - add a tray icon
-- app single instance
 - Refactor: the activeIssue has to be inside the issues
 - Panel activity
   - Actual day